Soft Aluminum Strips with a Wide Range of Properties

 The aluminum spelling is used in the Webster's Dictionary of 1828.
 In his advertising handbill for his new electrolytic method of producing the metal in 1892, Charles Martin Hall used the -um spelling, despite his constant use of the -ium spelling in all the patents[58] he filed between 1886 and 1903.
 It has consequently been suggested[by whom?] that the spelling reflects an easier-to-pronounce word with one fewer syllable, or that the spelling on the flyer was a mistake.[citation needed] Hall's domination of production of the metal ensured that aluminum became the standard English spelling in North America.

-- Q: What characteristics of aluminum strips make them ideal for specific uses?
+- Q: What types of aluminum strips are known for their durability?

-- Q: Is it possible to use aluminum strips as a material for flooring?
+- Q: Is it possible to use aluminum strips for creating electrical connections?

 Send your message to us